MichielvNederpelt/TMD-ASSIGN-2/README.md

 ## List of features:
 Some features are already present in our dataset, such as dependencies, lemma, POS tag, XPOS tags.

-Based on previous research, we propose to add the following features (references):
+Based on previous research, we propose to add the following features (Marquez et al, 2008):

 Lexical features:
 - Phrase type